 Naming your business and protecting the name?

 There are lots of marketing considerations for Naming Your Business.
-Once you select a nam, however, there are several things to do to Protect Your Business Name until it is secured.
+Once you select a name, however, there are several things to do to Protect Your Business Name until it is secured.
 One of the most important of these is to secure the appropriate Website URLs and Social Medial Handles to represent your business.
-You may also consider Trademarking a Business Name or logo as a manner of protecting against competitors counterfeiters infringing upon your brand.
+You may also consider Trademarking a Business Name or logo as a manner of protection against competitors and counterfeiters infringing upon your brand.

 Any property and land issues?

 Choosing a Location (& Bldg) are important marketing considerations for the business.
 Equally important is the decision to Lease or Purchase the Commercial Property.
 Both of these decisions involve strategy and cost considerations.
 Another important consideration is that you review the local Zoning Requirements or restrictions on the property.
 You don’t want to find out that your type of business is prohibited by local law.
 Lastly, do a title search and research any other potential Private Restrictions on Land Use.

 Risk is an integral part of operating a business.
 One way to reduce the negative affects of specific risk is to purchase insurance coverage.
 There are various types of coverage.
 You should learn how business insurance works and take the time to identify potential risks specific to your business activity and address the Business Insurance Considerations.

 How to make bank account and credit arrangements?

 Once you have your name, business entity, and tax id numbers, you will need to Establish a Business Bank Account.
 This is crucial for maintaining the separation necessary to limited personal liability for business debts.
 You will also want to develop a plan for Building Business Credit.
 This will be instrumental in establishing vendor accounts and seeking future business loans.
 You will also want to consider what will be your Payment and Credit Policies.
 Customers will need to know how and under what terms they can pay for your value proposition.